 - If you were exposed to high levels of radiation or chemicals such as benzene

-What are the symptoms of Leukemia?
+What are the Leukemia Symptoms?

-The symptoms of Leukemia include the following:
+The Leukemia symptoms include the following:

 - Excessive sweating, especially at night (called “night sweats”)

 - Fatigue that does not go away with rest